 The cobbler looked attentively at her.
 ‘Well, you are to be pitied, certainly,’ he said, ‘and if I were not in such a hurry’—

 Bella blushed deeply.
-‘Well, but it should be always clean if you would every day of my life I would wash the floor, and sand it, and the hearth should be whitewashed as white as snow, and the windows cleaned.’
+‘Well, but it should always be clean if you would like every day of my life I would wash the floor, and sand it, and the hearth should be whitewashed as white as snow, and the windows cleaned.’

 ‘Well,’ said the cobbler, seeming to consider, ‘well, then, I should not wonder if I could meet with a one-eyed servant for you, like your neighbour’s; but it may be several days before I can; and mind, mistress, I’m to have a dish of curds.’